-Two 30 minute "maintenance runs" are needed each week to sustain the conditioning neededusually on Tuesday and Thursday.
+Two "maintenance runs" are needed each week to sustain the conditioning neededusually on Tuesday and Thursday.
 Please take a day off from running before each running day.
-On Tuesday, practice various runwalk-run strategies and enjoy these runs.
-On designated non-long-run weekends, run the MM as described in # 16.
+On Tuesday, practice various run-walk-run strategies (as in #9) and enjoy these runs.
+On designated non-long-run weekends, run the Magic Mile as described below.